New to Tomorrow First?

 Yes!
 The Tomorrow First campaign continues through October 2028.
 We're still receiving three-year commitments, and every additional gift reduces the amount we need to borrow and frees up more resources for ministry.
 You can submit your commitment online at mcphersonfirst.org/tomorrowfirst or return a card to the church office.

-Construction begins February 2026 and concludes by July 2026.
+Construction began February 23, 2026 and is expected to conclude by mid-July 2026.
+The crew from P1 Service, LLC works Monday through Thursday each week across four phases.
 During the system switchover, we'll be without climate control for approximately two weeks (including two Sundays), scheduled between seasons for comfort.
 Worship services continue as scheduled throughout construction, though some areas may rotate temporary closures with alternative spaces identified for affected programs.

 The new HVAC system delivers individual room temperature control, year-round reliability without seasonal changeovers, energy-efficient operation that significantly reduces utility costs, and comfortable spaces for all ministries.
 Every space—from the Chapel to the Serve Center—becomes welcoming and comfortable, removing barriers to hospitality and expanding our capacity for ministry.